The Maid and the Palmer: Commentary

+The Welsh scholar and poet Tony Conran expressed the view that the version in Percy (and thus the basis for Child's main entry) did not have the correct ring of authenticity, but was instead an "Elizabethan anti-catholic burlesque of a lost earlier version", however it does not appear that subsequent scholars have commented either positively or negatively regarding this hypothesis.

 Survival and publication history

 For this ballad, Child had access to only two English text versions without tunes (although he also quotes from translations of Continental equivalents), one longer one with 15 verses stated as being from p.
-461 of the Percy Manuscript, plus another fragment with 3 verses only, recalled by none other than Sir Walter Scott, dating from the seventeenth century or before in the case of the Percy version.
-In Percy it appears under the name "Lillumwham", a possible nonsense word that appears in Percy's (and thus Child's) quoted refrain for each verse: "Lillumwham, lillumwham!
-Whatt then? what then?
-Grandam boy, grandam boy, heye!
+461 of the Percy Manuscript dating from the mid seventeenth century, plus another fragment with 3 verses only, recalled by none other than Sir Walter Scott, the latter dating from early decades of the nineteenth century.
+In Percy it appears under the name "Lillumwham", a possible nonsense word that appears in Percy's (and thus Child's) interpolated refrain for each verse: (line 2:) "Lillumwham, lillumwham! (line 4:) Whatt then? what then? (lines 7–9): Grandam boy, grandam boy, heye!
 Leg a derry, leg a merry, met, mer, whoope, whir!
 Driuance, larumben, grandam boy, heye!".
-In an article "Songs connected with customs" published in 1915, A. G. Gilchrist, Lucy Broadwood and Frank Kidson suggested that these words may be related to the turning of a spinning wheel.
+In an article "Songs connected with customs" published in 1915, A. G. Gilchrist, Lucy Broadwood and Frank Kidson suggested that these words may be related to the turning of a spinning wheel, while Richard Firth Green in 2004 suggested that they may relate to a ploughboy or carter's calls.
+In either scenario, or any other not yet suggested, when Percy's manuscript collection was transcribed by Furnivall for publication, the ballad was included (somewhat incongruously) in the latter's section comprising "Loose and Humorous Songs", accompanied by a comparison with other ballads that humorously suggest methods by which a woman who has lost her virginity might regain it by some clearly unworkable means, presumably a reference to the last verse of the Percy version: "When thou hast thy penance done / Then thoust come a mayden home."